luctowers/wikimash/readme.md

 ### A Solution

-The secret to solving this problem is to perform a [bidirectional search][bds].
+A way to solve this problem is to perform a [bidirectional search][bds].
 Meaning, instead of only having one search tree that tries to explore from start to end, we should use two search trees.
 The first will be a traditional forward search tree that begins at the start article and follows links to expand the